 A large loop of string will allow them to make a variety of shapes simultaneously.

 Going through this process will reinforce the properties of shapes once more.

 Plus, what a wonderful way to spend your summer evening!

-You can help your child engage with maths over the summer by simply asking quick-fire questions throughout the break.
+One of the easiest summer holiday activities you can use to help your child engage with maths is asking quick-fire questions throughout the break.

 Posing questions when they least expect it can actually help to nudge key facts into your child’s long-term memory, as outlined in our blog on the summer slide.